Turn French text into pronunciation practice.

 Listen for silent final consonants, liaison between words, nasal vowels, the French u sound, sentence rhythm, and which syllables are lightly stressed.

-Does Apprendr include audio with translation?
+Does Apprendr include audio with learning sessions?